Waking-Reality/Windows_Executables/Windows_Enumeration/README.md

      Trusted Windows Remote Management Clients
      Volume Copy Shadow Service

-The information that it gathers will be placed in "C:\Investigation" and will opent the folder upon completion.
+The information that it gathers will be placed in "C:\Investigation".